chanzuckerberg/sorbet-rails/README.md

 - Named scopes
 - Model relation class

+It is possible to add custom RBI generation logic for your custom module or gems via the plugin system.
+Check out the section on plugins below if you are interested.

 ### Helpers

 This Rake task generates a `helpers.rbi` file that includes a basic module definition which includes the `Kernel` module, to allow for some basic Ruby methods to be used in helpers without Sorbet complaining.